Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

+\textbf{Reflection (RFL) scheme:} In the RFL scheme, the GHZ state is realized by employing a photon as the flying auxiliary qubit, interacting sequentially with all the CQs involved, and finally being detected, as shown in Fig.~\ref{fig:reflection}(a).
+This procedure realized a quantum circuit as shown in Fig.~\ref{fig:reflection}(b).
+The photon-spin interaction realizes a \textsc{cnot} gate~\cite{Bhaskar2020}, where the photon encodes a qubit in its early and late time bins, and two qubit rotations are applied on the CQ, with one at the time between the scattering of the two time bins and the other after the late time-bin scattering, as shown in Fig.~\ref{fig:reflection}(c).

-As with the emission-based scheme, we include various hardware imperfections in our modeling of the reflection-based scheme, such as photon loss, finite cavity coupling, and unwanted coupling of the $\ket{0}$ state considering a four-level scheme as in Fig.~\ref{fig:reflection}(d).
-The details of our model are provided in App.~\ref{app:reflection}.
-However, note that we assume a near-perfect single-photon source in our simulations.
+When examining the performance, we include various hardware imperfections in our modeling of the RFL scheme, such as photon loss, finite cavity coupling, and unwanted optical couplings, considering the CQ level structure and photon and cavity frequencies, as shown in Fig.~\ref{fig:reflection}(d).
+We consider both a near-perfect single-photon source and an attenuated coherent light source for the photonic qubit.
+The details of our model are provided in the supplementary material.